Transitioning from High School to College

-Practically every postsecondary school must have a person—frequently called the Section 504 Coordinator, ADA Coordinator, or Disability Services Coordinator—– who coordinates the school’s compliance with Section 504 or Title II or both laws.
+Practically every postsecondary school must have a person—frequently called the Section 504 Coordinator, ADA Coordinator, or Center for Student Accessibility's Senior Director—– who coordinates the school’s compliance with Section 504 or Title II or both laws.
 You may contact this person for information about how to address your concerns.

 The school must also have grievance procedures.
 These procedures are not the same as the due process procedures with which you may be familiar with from high school.
 However, the postsecondary school’s grievance procedures must include steps to ensure that you may raise your concerns fully and fairly and must provide for the prompt and equitable resolution of complaints.